13 Types of Welding Defects, Their Causes and Remedies

 12. Warpage

 Warpage is an unwanted change in the shape and position of welded parts due to incorrect heat usage.
 Causes include incorrect torch angle, large electrode use, and improper welding technique.
-Remedies include using a proper torch angle and small electrode to reduce stress and decrease craters.
+Remedies include using a proper torch angle and a small electrode to reduce stress and decrease craters.

 13. Burn Through

-Burn through occurs when the weld metal penetrates the base parts during welding, often due to large root openings or excessive voltage.
+Burn-through occurs when the weld metal penetrates the base parts during welding, often due to large root openings or excessive voltage.
 Causes include high welding current, extreme gap to the root, and insufficient root face metal.
 Remedies include maintaining proper root gap and controlling welding current, and in some cases, removing and re-welding the hole.

 Related: 15 Different Types of Welding and Their Uses